wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/3-understand-test-debug-office-add-ins.md

 ### Windows

 On Windows 10, the tool you use depends on if the add-in is running in Microsoft Edge or Internet Explorer.
+Your add-in is running in Internet Explorer 11 unless it meets the following criteria to be running in Microsoft Edge.

+- Windows 10 (version 1903 or later)
+- Office 365 subscription (build 16.0.11629 or later)

 For Microsoft Edge, install and use Microsoft Edge DevTools.
 For Internet Explorer, run F12 developer tools according to your Office version:

 - 32-bit Office version: C:\Windows\System32\F12\IEChooser.exe
 - 64-bit Office version: C:\Windows\SysWOW64\F12\IEChooser.exe